gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Next you need you add the required permissions.

-For reference they are shown below **however** you may recall seeing these alrady.
+For reference they are shown below **however** you may recall seeing these already.
 That's because I knew they would be needed them when creating the task's role earlier on.
 So your policy (the one attached to `ecs_task_role`) should _already_ have this statement.
 You don't need to do anything further to edit that.

 ```json
 {